-- Children in Reception are subject to ongoing assessment through the Foundation Stage Profile. - Year 1 children are formally assessed in June using the Year 1 phonics check. - All children are assessed on an on-going basis and complete 1⁄2 termly assessments in reading, grammar, punctuation and spelling, and maths. - Year 2 children complete the SATS tests and related teacher assessments in May - Year 4 children will complete the Year 4 multiplication tests in June each year - Children in Year 6 complete the end of Key Stage 2 SATS in May and writing assessments until the end of June.
+- Children in Reception are subject to ongoing assessment through the Foundation Stage Profile. - Year 1 children are formally assessed in June using the Year 1 phonics check. - All children are assessed on an on-going basis and complete 1⁄2 termly assessments in reading, grammar, punctuation and spelling, and maths. - Year 2 children complete the SATS tests and related teacher assessments in May - Children in Year 6 complete the end of Key Stage 2 SATS in May and writing assessments until the end of June